-Back up your SQL database for the end of the year for security purposes.
+- For Non-Hosted Users Only: Back up your SQL database for the end of the year for security purposes.
+Be sure your database has maintenance setup.
 To set up automatic backup, please see our knowledge base article.
 Click here

 Q: How do I move my Income and Expenses to the proper accounts to close out the year?